-Instead of wondering what needs to be done, you (and your team are free to simply follow the processes and systems you already have in place.
-Here, you avoid overwhelm in your business by planning out your processes.
+Instead of wondering what needs to be done, you (and your team, if you have one) are free to simply follow the processes and systems you already have in place.
+The added benefit is you avoid feeling overwhelmed in your business by planning out your processes.

 For more guidance on how to create systems in your business, check out my post, How to Systematize Your Small Business to Have More Freedom and Flexibility.

 3. Use 1-3-5 Lists to Set and Crush Goals

 I’m all for to-do lists, but not “do-all-the-things” lists.
 It will serve you much better to give your lists a little more structure.
 That starts with being mindful as to what is on the list in the first place.